 A history of the origins of the Common Word, the best-known Muslim joint statement on Islam’s relationship to Christianity.

 Davison, Andrew (2017) Looking Back toward the Origin: Scientific Cosmology as Creation ex nihilo Considered “from the Inside”.
-In G. Anderson and M. Bockmuehl (eds) Creatio ex nihilo: Origins and Contemporary Significance.
+In G. Anderson & M. Bockmuehl (eds) Creatio ex nihilo: Origins and Contemporary Significance.
 Notre Dame, IN: University of Notre Dame Press: 367-390.

 Retrieving metaphysical thinking from the high Middle Ages to provide resources for discussions about the theological implications of various theories in contemporary science about the earliest moments of the universe and the notion of ’t=0’ or a beginning to time.